• Skip to primary navigation

 Instructions

-1. For the carrot cake, preheat oven to 350° F. Grease two 8-inch round cake pans with nonstick cooking spray and set aside.
+1. Preheat oven to 350℉.
+Grease two 8-inch round cake pans with nonstick cooking spray and set aside.

 3. Divide the batter evenly between the two prepared pans.